Dessins d'enfants, Brauer graph algebras and Galois invariants: Dessins d'enfants and Brauer graph algebras

 \section{Dessins d'enfants and Brauer graph algebras}

-A dessin d'enfant is a cellular embedding of a connected bipartite graph $G$ (possibly with loops and multiple edges) with vertices coloured in black and white into a connected, closed and orientable surface $X$ such that the vertices of $G$ are points or 0-cells on $X$, the edges are $1$-cells on $X$ which intersect only at the vertices, and the complement $G$ in $X$ is a disjoint union of open 2-cells called \emph{faces}.
-The segments connecting black and white vertices are called \emph{half-edges}.
+Let $G$ be a connected bipartite graph (possibly with multiple edges) with vertices coloured in black and white and let $X$ be a connected, closed and orientable surface.
+A dessin d'enfant is a cellular embedding $\iota\colon G\hookrightarrow X$ such that the vertices of $G$ are points or 0-cells on $X$, the edges are $1$-cells on $X$ which intersect only at the vertices, and the complement of $\iota(G)$ in $X$ is a disjoint union of open 2-cells called \emph{faces}.
+The segments on $X$ connecting black and white vertices are called \emph{edges}.
+Two dessins $G_1\hookrightarrow X_1$ and $G_2\hookrightarrow X_2$ are isomorphic if there is an orientation preserving homeomorphism $h\colon X_1\to X_2$ that restricts to a graph isomorphism $G_1\to G_2$ which sends the black, resp.\ white vertices of $G_1$ to the black, resp.\ white vertices of $G_2$.

 Equivalently, a dessin d'enfant is a pair $(X,f)$ where $X$ is a compact Riemann surface and $f\colon X\to\rsphere$ is a holomorphic ramified covering of $\rsphere$, ramified over a subset of $\zoi$.
 The preimage $\inv f([0,1])$ of the closed unit interval recovers the embedding of $G$ into $X$ where the preimages $\inv f(0)$ and $\inv f(1)$ correspond to the black and white vertices, respectively.
 The pair $(X,f)$ is called a \belyi pair and $f$ is called a \belyi function.
 Two dessins $(X_1,f_1)$ and $(X_2,f_2)$ are isomorphic if there is an orientation preserving homeomorphism $h\colon X_1\to X_2$ such that $f_1=f_2\circ h$.